openstack/manila/doc/source/devref/development.environment.rst

 Virtual environments
 --------------------

-Cinder development uses `virtualenv <http://pypi.python.org/pypi/virtualenv>`__ to track and manage Python dependencies while in development and testing.
-This allows you to install all of the Python package dependencies in a virtual environment or "virtualenv" (a special subdirectory of your cinder directory), instead of installing the packages at the system level.
+Manila development uses `virtualenv <http://pypi.python.org/pypi/virtualenv>`__ to track and manage Python dependencies while in development and testing.
+This allows you to install all of the Python package dependencies in a virtual environment or "virtualenv" (a special subdirectory of your manila directory), instead of installing the packages at the system level.

 .. note::